ollyhewett/Ubuntu-openstack-allinone/README.md

 Aims to provide a simple install script for deployment of a single test node of OpenStack Juno

-Node will have 3 external physical nics connected to 3 external VLANS
+Node will have 3 physical nics using 3 network VLANs

-- eth0 internal Openstack
+- eth0 Openstack Control/Management
 - eth1 data/vm for Openstack services vms
 - eth2 external